 First of all, no, I am not that old.
 But thinking about it, my time working as an agent cold-calling customers really does feel like it was from another era, even though it was only two decades ago.

-Reflecting on it, I realised that not much has changed.
-The methods and the channels have evolved, but the key values we prioritised are the same.
+Reflecting on it, I realized that not much has changed.
+The methods and the channels have evolved, but the key values we prioritized are the same.

 It’s the same for me.
-My hairstyle is better now, yes; but my music taste hasn’t changed — it’s still firmly still stuck in the 1980s (which, yes, was considered retro even then).
-So I thought I’d call up some of my favourite titles to look at what has changed in phone sales … and what has stayed the same.
+My hairstyle is better now, yes; but my music taste hasn’t changed — it’s still firmly still stuck in the 80s (which, yes, was considered retro even then).
+So I thought I’d call up some of my favorite titles to look at what has changed in phone sales … and what has stayed the same.

 Outbound vs inbound sales